lagodiuk/lagodiuk.github.io/_posts/2017-03-26-problem_solving_algorithms_and_math.md

 However, the runtime complexity of presented algorithm is obviously, still `O(N)`!
 So, why would be bother ourselves with all these derivations, if we still get the linear-time solution?

-Well, we have revealed the fact, that the solution of the problem can be expressed in the form of a [homogeneous linear recurrence relation of the 4th order with constant coefficients](https://en.wikipedia.org/wiki/Constant-recursive_sequence).
+Well, we have revealed the fact, that the solution of the problem can be expressed in the form of a [linear recurrence relation of the 4th order with constant coefficients](https://en.wikipedia.org/wiki/Constant-recursive_sequence).
-We can make use of this observation for development of the more efficient algorithms.
+We can make use of this fact for development of more efficient algorithms.

 Additionally, based on the discovered recurrence and the principle of [induction](https://en.wikipedia.org/wiki/Mathematical_induction), we can prove, that the solution for odd values of *N* is always zero:
 ![Solution for the odd values of N](/images/problem_solving_algorithms_and_math/img14.png)